Ratty123/ini-merger-app/README.md

 * Resolve any conflicts by choosing which value to keep
 * Click "Save Merged File" to save the result

 ## Technical Details

 **Built with:**
 * Electron framework
 * JavaScript for INI parsing and merging
 * electron-builder for packaging

+**Other:**
+* Zero network connectivity - the application never connects to the internet
+* Built-in network request blocking for added security

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.